Workiva/go-datastructures/README.md

 Early work on some nonlinear optimization problems.
 The initial implementation allows a simple use case with either linear or nonlinear constraints.
 You can find min/max or target an optimal value.
-The package currently employs a probablistic global restart system in an attempt to avoid local critical points.
+The package currently employs a probabilistic global restart system in an attempt to avoid local critical points.
 More details can be found in that package.

 #### B+ Tree